About ISB

 In Silico Biology

-In Silico Biology is a scientific research journal aiming to advance the use of computational models and simulations in studies of complex biological phenomena.
-We publish peer-reviewed leading-edge biological, biomedical and biotechnological research in which computer-based (i.e., “in silico”) modeling and analysis tools are developed or applied to generate new knowledge about biological systems dynamics, design and control.
+In Silico Biology is a scientific research journal aiming to advance the use of computational models and simulations in studies applied to complex biological phenomena.
+We publish peer-reviewed leading-edge biological, biomedical and biotechnological research in which computer-based (i.e., “in silico“) modeling and analysis tools are developed and utilized to predict and elucidate dynamics of biological systems, their design and control, and their evolution.
+Experimental support may also be provided to support the computational analyses.

 Abstracted/Indexed In